novix-sa/Pyplan/docs/index.md

 ![Node properties](http://img.pyplan.org/index_node_properties1.png)

-## **Node Evaluation 1**
+## **Node Evaluation**
-Gino
 Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
-That means that any node which result is an object of these types can be evaluated (by double clicking the node) and visualized with native Pyplan charts and tables with no additional coding.
+That allows any node which result is an object of these types can be evaluated (by double clicking the node) and visualized with native Pyplan charts and tables with no additional coding.
 ![enter image description here](http://img.pyplan.org/index_node_result1.png)

 When asking to run a node, all precedent nodes are calculated too, and its results are kept in memory, available for inspection and reuse.
 Pyplan engine keeps track of any change represented as a table or graph with no additional coding.